vossisboss/pyconwagtail2024/README.md

 ---

 That's the end of our coding for this tutorial!
-Thanks for joining us :)
+Thanks for joining us :) If you want to see what else you can do with your starter project, visit [Next Steps](https://github.com/vossisboss/pyconwagtail2024/tree/next-steps).